jmb2331/Interview-Questions/README.md

   and I do not give permission for anyone to copy.

    #### Contact
    I am currently looking for a full-time role in the embedded software or related fields.
-If you have any suggestions or think that I could be a good contributor to a project at a company please feel free to contact me. jmb2331@vt.edu
+If you have any suggestions or think that I would be a good contributor to a project at a company please feel free to contact me. jmb2331@vt.edu

   ### About